FAJOUIAnas/Moriono/README.md

   	+ Security
 - Can keep a cache of static content
 - Can be used to add features such as compression or TLS encryption to the communication channel between the client and the reverse proxy
+- A load balancer is a type of reverse proxy that distributes incoming network traffic across multiple backend servers.

 ### Web services